what, where, How, how much and how often ?

 I would always encourage you to give it a try for at least 5 sessions.
 Most people do experience some changes within 12 - 20 sessions.
 If you decide half-way through that it doesn't work for you, you have the full right to withdraw and I will respect your decision.

-With a credit or debit card, you can secure or pay off your session with an easy online process.
+With a credit or debit card, you can book your session with a secure online process.

 With less than 24-hour notice, my cancellation policy is to collect the agreed amount of payment.
 The same rule applies to me, where if for any reason I were to miss a session, your next session will be free-of-charge.